gregbrunk/politicator/README.md

 # politicator
 politicator is a prototype app that helps users undestand how their political leanings stack up against our presidential candidates.
 Think you know where you stand?
 See if you're right!
 Want to know more about what our candidates think about major current policies?
 This is the perfect app for you.
 See supporting quotes from the candidates themselves and take a quick survey to find out who you align with on major current issues.
-Visit the live app here: https://politicator-app.herokuapp.com/
+The app is no longer live :(

 **Original Designs:**
 ![Alt text](/public/images/homepage.jpg?raw=true "Home Page Design")